The Veldkamp Space of the Smallest Slim Dense Near Hexagon: Summary and Conclusion

+As already stressed, we expect this space to have interesting physical applications.
+We just give an outline of a couple of arguments giving support to such expectations.
 It is a well-known fact that the group $Spin(8)$, the double-cover of $SO(8)$, has exactly three irreducible real representations of degree eight and, accordingly, three representation spaces: one vectorial and two spinorial.
 Remarkably, the three spaces are on equal footing and there exits an extra automorphism, known as {\it triality}, that permutes them.
 This feature has already been found to play a distinguished role in certain supersymmetry and supergravity theories (see, e.\,g., \cite{adams}).
 Strikingly, it is also our Veldkamp space that is endowed with a {\it triality}, albeit a geometric one.
 To be more specific (see, e.\,g., \cite{ht}), let us consider a non-singular hyperbolic quadric $Q^{+}(7, 2)$ in PG$(7, 2)$.
 The generators of this particular quadric are three-dimensional subspaces.
 The set of generators can be divided into two families $P_1$ and $P_2$ such that two distinct generators belong to the same family if and only if they intersect in a subspace of odd dimension (i.\,e., in the empty set, a line or a three-dimensional subspace (in which case they coincide)).
 Let $P_0$ be the set of points of $Q^{+}(7, 2)$ and call the elements of $P_i$ the $i$-points, $i \in \{0, 1, 2\}$; let $L$ denote the set of lines on $Q^{+}(7, 2)$.
 A simple counting argument yields $|P_0| = |P_1| = |P_2|$.
 A {\it triality} of $Q^{+}(7, 2)$ is a bijection $\mu$ that maps: $P_0 \mapsto P_1$, $P_1 \mapsto P_2$, $P_2 \mapsto P_0$, $L \mapsto L$, is incidence preserving and satisfies $\mu^{3} = 1$.
 An absolute $i$-point is an $i$-point that is incident with its image under the triality $\mu$, $i \in \{0, 1, 2\}$; an absolute line is a line that is fixed by $\mu$.
 For certain trialities the incidence structure formed by the absolute $i$-points and the absolute lines, with given incidence, is a generalized hexagon.
 And for a {\it specific} triality we get the {\it split Cayley hexagon of order two} --- an important representative of finite geometry found to underlie the properties of entropy formulas of a distinguished class of stringy black holes \cite{lsv}.
-We surmise that the geometric triality inside our Veldkamp space of $L_{3}^{\times 3}$, $\mathcal{V}(L_{3}^{\times 3})$, and the algebraic one of $Spin(8)$ are intimately connected, being simply two sides of {\it the same} coin.